SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Clenshaw-Curtis grid [@Hotta2018], and the HEALPix grid [@Gorski2005].
 Both SpeedyWeather.jl and its spherical harmonic transform are also number format-flexible.
-32-bit single-precision floating-point numbers (Float32) are the default as adapted by other modelling efforts [@Vana2017], but Float64 and other custom number formats can be used with a single code basis.
-Julia will compile to the choice of the number format and grid (and other model components) just-in-time.
+32-bit single-precision floating-point numbers (Float32) are the default as adapted by other modelling efforts [@Vana2017, @Nakano2018], but Float64 and other custom number formats can be used with a single code basis.
+Julia will compile to the choice of the number format, the grid, and and other model components just-in-time.
+A simple parallelisation across vertical layers is supported with Julia's multi threading.

 # Statement of need

+SpeedyWeather.jl is a fresh approach to atmospheric models that have been very influential in many areas of scientific and high-performance computing as well as climate change mitigation and adaptation.
-Most weather and climate models are written in Fortran and have been developed over decades.
+Most weather, ocean and climate models are written in Fortran and have been developed over decades.
 From this tradition follows a specific programming style and associated user interface.
-SpeedyWeather.jl is a fresh approach to atmospheric models that have been very influential in many areas of scientific and high-performance computing as well as climate change mitigation and adaptation.

-![Shallow water simulation with SpeedyWeather.jl.
+Running a simulation in Fortran and analysing the data in Python makes it virtually impossible to interact with various model components interactively.
+Furthermore, data-driven climate modelling [@Rasp2018,Schneider2023], which replaces existing model components with machine learning is difficult due to the lack of established deep learning frameworks in Fortran [@Innes2019].
+Let alone online learning, which trains a neural network-based component together with the rest of the model, accounting for interactions between components.
+Gradients, necessary to optimize training, can be computed with automatic differentiation [@Moses2020], but only if differentiable functions in a coherent language framework are provided.

+We hope to provide with SpeedyWeather.jl a first test platform for data-driven atmospheric modelling and in general an interactive model that makes difficult problems easy to simulate.
+Climate models that are user-friendly, trainable, but also easily extensible will suddenly make many complex research ideas possible.

+![Relative vorticity simulated with the shallow water model in SpeedyWeather.jl.
-Relative vorticity with a spectral resolution of T1023 (about 20km) simulated in Float32 on an octahedral Clenshaw-Curtis grid [@Hotta2018].
+The simulation used a spectral resolution of T1023 (about 20km) and Float32 arithmetic on an octahedral Clenshaw-Curtis grid [@Hotta2018].
 Relative vorticity is visualised with Matplotlib [@Hunter2007] and Cartopy [@Cartopy] using a transparent-to-white colormap to mimic the appearance of clouds.
 Underlain is NASA's blue marble from June 2004. \label{fig:swm}](swm.png)